Friday, June 5, 2015

 My daughter went to work at 11:00 A.M.

-It rained all morning, by noon, the rain had stopped, but it was still cloudy.
+It rained all morning, and by noon, the rain had stopped, but it was still cloudy.

 Therefore, I decided to venture out of the apartment.
-I looked around taking notice of where I was, taking pictures of the area so I would not get lost.
+I looked around, noting where I was and taking pictures of the area so I would not get lost.

-I started walking from Gano Street to Waterman Street, down Butler, and onto Angel Street stopping at CVS where I bought myself a large Hershey Chocolate Candy bar with almonds and toffee.
+I started walking from Gano Street to Waterman Street, then down Butler, and onto Angel Street.
+I stopped at CVS, where I bought myself a large Hershey's Chocolate Candy bar with almonds and toffee.

 Behind Rite Aid was the Eastside Market; I did not stop to shop.

-I did stop long enough to take pictures of the murals that were on the back wall of the Rite Aide building.
+I stopped long enough to take pictures of the murals on the back wall of the Rite Aid building.

-It started to get dark and looked very much like rain so I started my walk back to the apartment.
+As it started to get dark and looked very much like rain, I began my walk back to the apartment.

-I was only three and a half blocks from the apartment and was about ½ block away when the rain came.
+I was only three and a half blocks from the apartment and about half a block away when the rain came.

 It hit me like a pail of water.
-I was drenched; you could not find a dry spot on me.
+I was drenched, and you couldn't find a dry spot on me.

 I ate leftover Tuna Salad for lunch.